otoolep/questdb.io/docs/faq.md

 sidebar_label: Frequently Asked
 ---

-### What is QuestDB?
-QuestDB is a relational database optimised for time-series.

 ### What is QuestDB written in?
 We are JAVA.
 But by no means traditional JAVA.
 Our product is fully zero GC and uses off-heap data structures to guarantee zero jitter performance.